-These positive effects of the vitamin E occured throughout the group, but better among those with more advanced stages of the condition.
+These positive effects of the vitamin E occurred throughout the group, but better among those with more advanced stages of the condition.

-Meanwhile, the memantine treatment group also slowed a slight delay in their Alzheimer’s disease progression.
+Meanwhile, the memantine treatment group also slowed their Alzheimer’s disease progression.
 However, the difference between the placebo group and the memantine treatment group’s Alzheimer’s progression was a meager 1.98 points – which the researchers qualified was too low to be considered a significant difference:

 “There were no significant differences in the groups receiving memantine alone or memantine plus alpha tocopherol.”